Framed bordism and Lagrangian embeddings of exotic spheres: Construction of an extended gluing map

 \subsection{A family of Sobolev norms}

 We begin by fixing metrics on $D^{2} - \{1\}$ and $D^2 - \{-1\}$ which agree with the pullback of the standard metrics on the strip-like ends.
-Since the identification of Equation \eqref{eq:glue_surfaces_isometry} used to define $\Sigma_{S}$ is an isometry of the metric on the strip-like end, $\Sigma_S$ carries a metric with respect to whose volume form the integrals below with be taken.
+Since the identification of Equation \eqref{eq:glue_surfaces_isometry} used to define $\Sigma_{S}$ is an isometry of the metric on the strip-like ends, $\Sigma_S$ carries a metric with respect to whose volume form the integrals below will be taken.

 Next, we consider the function

 defined piece-wise as follows \begin{enumerate} \item $\kappa \equiv 1$ on the complement of the neck of $\Sigma_{S}$ \item On $\Im (\xi_{S,\neck})$, we have

 \end{enumerate}